apache/qpid/qpid/java/jca/example/README.txt

        adapter is now deployed and ready for use in Geronimo.

+Glassfish
+    As previously mentioned, the Glassfish environment uses the glassfish-resources.xml file to configure AdminObjects and ManagedConnectionFactories.
+    A sample file is provided.
+To deploy the file simply execute:

+    ant deploy-rar

+    If building from the Qpid source tree, this will package and deploy the qpid-ra-<version>.rar file as well as configure the adapter.
+If you are not building from source, the adapter will be configured correctly via the glassfish-resources.xml file.

 Step 2 -- Deploy the application component(s).

 As previously mentioned, the adapter comes with a variety of EE components for use in your respective application server.
 You can choose to deploy